ashejim/C964/_sources/ci_other.md

 ## WGU Programming Center

-The [WGU Programming Center](https://westerngovernorsuniversity.sharepoint.com/sites/ProgrammingCenter) provides support to all WGU students in learning basic programming concepts, R, JavaScript, and Python.
+The {{ programming_center }} provides support to all WGU students in learning basic programming concepts, R, JavaScript, and Python.

 ```{image} ./url_images/WGU_programming_center_python.png
 :alt: WGU programming center logo.
 The word "Python' is superimposed over a blurry photo of a magnifying glass reviewing code.